 I (she/her/hers) grew up in New York City (specifically, Queens) with limited-English speaking immigrant parents who worked in blue-collar jobs.
-I’m a first generation immigrant who started helping my mom with her business when I was eight years old.
-I was also the first person in my family to go to college.
-I graduated from Syracuse University and hold a Masters in Public Administration from Cornell University.
+As a first generation immigrant, I started helping my mom with her business when I was eight years old.
+I was the first person in my family to go to college and graduated from Syracuse University with a Bachelor’s in Political Science and International Relations.
+I also have a Masters in Public Administration from Cornell University.
 I’ve been privileged to have traveled to 30 countries (and counting!) and have had some of the best adventures overseas.
 This includes backpacking through two continents and working for the United Nations in Sudan.

 I’ve worked for almost 15 years in the non-profit sector in communities of color focusing on ending gender based violence and immigrant/refugee rights.
 I’ve served as an advocacy coordinator, community organizer, public outreach officer, and Executive Director for a variety of non-profits including: International Rescue Committee, the Asian/Pacific Islander Domestic Violence Resource Project (DVRP), San Francisco SafeHouse, and the LeaderSpring Center.

 I had been working at DVRP in Washington, D.C. as the Director of Programs for about a year and half.
 I reported to our Board of Directors since we didn’t have an Executive Director.
 Our organization was at high risk of shutting down due to lack of funding.
 The funders and the city also didn’t believe that Asian/Pacific Islander survivors of domestic violence needed culturally specific services.
 I met with several major funders who told me that DVRP had to hire an Executive Director if they were going to continue supporting us.